Vinax89/studio/docs/security-headers.md

 # Security Headers

-This project defines security headers in `next.config.ts` for all routes.
+This project defines security headers in `middleware.ts` for all routes using a request-specific nonce.
 Any additional routes or middleware must continue to apply these headers.

 ## Required Headers